Primary Care Collaborative: History

-To achieve these goals, the PCPCC has created an open forum where healthcare stakeholders freely communicate and work together to improve the future of the American medical system.
+The PCC has created an open forum where healthcare stakeholders communicate and work to improve the American medical system.
 The Collaborative has developed model language for inclusion in health reform proposals to include the PCMH concept.
-It also acts as a key source for the continued education of congressional representatives, the federal and state governments, and individual practices on the PCMH model as a superior form of healthcare delivery.
+It also acts as a key source for the continued education of congressional representatives, the federal and state governments, and individual practices on the PCMH model as a more effective form of healthcare delivery.

 Activities

-Having achieved significant success in getting the PCMH included as a foundational model of care in national and state-level health care reform efforts as well as in the commercial health insurance market, the Collaborative is now working with partners to obtain full-scale implementation so all patients and families can receive care in a PCMH.
-In order to realize this vision for modern, robust primary care services, the Collaborative is working to:
+The Collaborative is now working with partners to obtain full-scale implementation so all patients and families can receive care in a PCMH.
+In order to realize this vision for robust primary care services, the Collaborative is working to: